To fully maximise Pigeonhole Live and increase attendee engagement at your event, we recommended this workflow for our product for your events.

 We have a section with step-by-step instructions dedicated to guide you through this setup process.

 Turn on Test Mode anytime before your first session goes live (determined by the start time) to conduct your technical run.
 Test Mode allows you to test your set-up before the event, allowing you to post test data via the Audience Web App, check out the display on the Projector Panel, and practise using the Moderator and Admin Panels to manage responses.

 When you’re done testing the platform, you can turn off Test Mode or allow the Pigeonhole to go live automatically (not recommended).
 When Test Mode is turned off, all test data will be removed.
 Learn more about using Test Mode for technical runs.

 Manage your event

 Direct attendees to the Audience Web App at https://pigeonhole.at to start engaging, and display the Projector Panel on the big screen to highlight the most popular questions and questions that are being addressed.
 If your Q&A session involves moderators and panelists, it is recommended that each moderator be provided with a Moderator Panel on a tablet, where they can view questions from the audience and select questions to direct to the panelists.
-If your Q&A session has question filtering enabled, use the Admin Panel to allow or block questions.
+If your Q&A session has question filtering enabled, use the Admin Panel to allow or dismiss questions.
 You can also use the Kiosk interface to capture Poll votes and survey responses if you have exhibition booths or kiosks set up.

 It’s not over when your event ends.
 Some of the most valuable insights can be drawn after the event when you analyse the responses collected on Pigeonhole Live.
-Don't worry if you were not able to address all the questions posted during your event as all responses are captured and presented clearly on the Insights page in your Dashboard.
+Don't worry if you were not able to address all the questions posted during your event as all responses are captured and presented clearly on the Insights tab in your event Pigeonhole.
 These are accessible anytime during and after your event.
 You can also export these insights in PDF and Excel formats for further analysis or storage.